-I perform (somewhat infrequently) with two of my best gal pals in The Debutante Hour and, since 2004, with Anti-Social Music.
-I sing Ukrainian village songs with Ensemble Hilka and, more recently, Zozulka.
+I’ve performed in a variety of acts over the years.
+My trio with Susan Hwang and Mia Pixley, which we conceived of as a twisted Andrews Sisters novelty group, is called The Debutante Hour.
+Starting in 2004, I played piano, accordion, and whatever else was needed with the new music mavericks of Anti-Social Music.
+I have sung Ukrainian village songs with Zozulka and produced an album called “The Chornobyl Songs Project” on Smithsonian Folkways in 2015 with Ensemble Hilka.
+I performed in the Yara Arts Group production “Scythian Stones,” which we performed in New York, Bishkek, Kyrgyzstan, and Kyiv, Ukraine.
 In 2012, I did a six month US, European, and Trans-Siberian to China tour playing punk shows with my husband Franz Nicolay.
-Since 2010, I have been faculty at summer music camps including The Puget Sound Guitar Workshop, California Coast Music Camp, and August Heritage Festival Vocal Week, where I have taught Ukrainian village songs, piano accordion, and assorted other things.
+(His acclaimed travelogue, The Humorless Ladies of Border Control, was published on The New Press in 2016 and features that tour.)
+I have been a faculty member at summer music camps including The Puget Sound Guitar Workshop, California Coast Music Camp, and August Heritage Festival Vocal Week, where I have taught Ukrainian village songs, piano accordion, and assorted other things.

 I have two sweet kids, Lesia and Artem, with the aforementioned Franz.